 Duty of care

 In some circumstances we have a duty to provide you and your household with accommodation.
-We will assess your circumstances to establish if we owe you a duty.
+We'll assess your circumstances to establish if we owe you a duty.

 - eligible for housing assistance

 - have a local connection